earmuff-jam/climate/README.md

 ## Developer Toolchain

 1. `yarn add swr` lib for the prisma client
+2. `npx prisma migrate dev` to be in sync with the migration schema.
-2. `npx prisma db push` with the correct `env vars` after schema change.
+3. `npx prisma db push` with the correct `env vars` after schema change.

 # Developer Getting Started